Menu

 when you get there… Nanda Devi, Trishul, Chaukhamba – all these massive peaks just surrounding

 you in a complete circle.
-Your phone camera won’t do it justice.
+Your phone camera won’t do it justice on the Chandrashila summit trek.

 Chopta itself – the place that sets the whole mood